Are you wanting to celebrate the birth of a child? Do you have an adopted child or children that you wish to recognise in a formal celebration?

 You don’t belong to any religious organisation and not sure how to go about having a ceremony.
 Read on and you will find tips and ideas to help create a very special naming ceremony for your family and friends to treasure forever.

-A ceremony can be held wherever you like, in a hall, in your home, local park at the zoo or on the beach, anywhere you choose.
+A baby naming ceremony can be held wherever you like, in a hall, in your home, local park at the zoo or on the beach, anywhere you choose.

 Godparents, Guardians, Mentors and Guides: You can ask close friends and family members to take on the role of a supportive friend to your child throughout their life.
 They make promises during the ceremony to support you and your child on your life journey.